-- 33 The constructive trust arises because, in some circumstances, equity acts on the conscience of someone who has a legal interest in property and requires that person to hold the benefit of the property on trust for another.
-The difference between the constructive trust and express trusts is that the constructive trust is raised by operation of law, often 'regardless of the intention' of the parties. - 34 There are competing views on whether the constructive trust is 'remedial' or 'institutional'.
-The 'institutional' view of constructive trusts (sometimes also called the 'confirmatory' view) is that the constructive trust arises automatically upon the occurrence of an event and that any court order, which declares it to exist, is merely a retrospective pronouncement of what already exists.
+- 34 The constructive trust arises because, in some circumstances, equity acts on the conscience of someone who has a legal interest in property and requires that person to hold the benefit of the property on trust for another.
+The difference between the constructive trust and express trusts is that the constructive trust is raised by operation of law, often 'regardless of the intention'3 of the parties. - 35 There have been competing views expressed on whether the constructive trust is 'remedial' or 'institutional'.
+The 'institutional' view of constructive trusts (sometimes also called the 'confirmatory' view) is that the constructive trust arises automatically upon the occurrence of an event and that any court order, which declares it to exist, is merely a retrospective recognition of what already exists.
 The 'remedial' view, (sometimes called the 'creative' view) of constructive trusts, is that the creation of the trust depends on an existence of a court order to that effect.
-The salient difference between the two is that the remedial view treats the constructive trust as a remedy exercisable by the courts upon application of the parties, whereas the institutional view considers the trust to exist irrespective of any such application. - 35 The basic analysis that in appropriate circumstances equity acts on the conscience of a person who holds a legal interest in property to hold the benefit of the property on trust for another applies, as it seems to me, in both suggested categories of constructive trust.
-The real distinction is one of remedy and the discretionary considerations that attend the granting of equitable relief.
+The salient difference between the two has been thought to be that the remedial view treats the constructive trust as a remedy exercisable by the courts upon application of the parties, whereas the institutional view considers the trust to exist irrespective of any such application. - 36 However, recent Australian cases appear to assert that both forms of constructive trust are known to the law, and that it is not a "one or the other" dichotomy.
+In Bofinger v Kingsway Group Ltd (2009) 239 CLR 269, the High Court (Gummow, Hayne, Heydon, Kiefel and Bell JJ) said at [47], [48] (omitting citations):

-&lt;sup>3 Muschinski v Dodds (1985) 160 CLR 583 at 613
+3 Muschinski v Dodds (1985) 160 CLR 583 at 613.